What is supplemental health insurance?

 There are a number of different supplemental health insurance options available which are designed to help cover gaps in coverage left by a health insurance policy.
 Supplemental health insurance comes in a number of different shapes and sizes, with some of the more popular forms of supplemental health insurance being dental insurance for adults, critical illness insurance, travel insurance, and vision insurance.1

-Since there are a variety of different supplemental health insurance plans available, there is no single answer to this question.
+Since there are a variety of different supplemental health insurance policies available, there is no single answer to this question.
 However, a good way to determine if you should consider a supplemental health insurance policy is to ask yourself the following questions:1

 - Do you have any risk factors which may prevent you from getting the health insurance coverage you want?